anony45-everywhere/real-time-machine/README.md

 # Project Summary: Development of a Time Machine Using Hydraulic Press Technology

+## Objective
-**Objective**: To design and develop a theoretical time machine by harnessing hydraulic systems, energy conversion, and advanced physics principles.
+To design and develop a theoretical time machine by harnessing hydraulic systems, energy conversion, and advanced physics principles.

 ---